affans/yorkuthesis/README.md

 This is a Latex class file that satisifies the organization and technical Requirements of a [masters/phd](http://gradstudies.yorku.ca/current-students/thesis-dissertation/organization/) thesis set out by Faculty of Graduate Studies, York University.
 This is not officially endorsed by York University or FGS.
 I will likely not be maintaining this when I graduate (October 2019).
 PRs are always welcome.
 Alternatively, fork it and make your own.

+It should compile easily with minimal modifications.
+I find that some folks have trouble with the references part.
+I have addressed this below.
+Please read the instructions.

 ## Instructions

 ### Download